 Next, use a new batch of soapy water to remove any remaining traces of the cleaners.
 Then rinse and dry the bike completely (Photos 7 and 8).

 Clean and treat rubber foot pegs/rests and pedals with 303 Aerospace Protectant.
 The product contains UV inhibitors to prevent rubber degradation and dries to a nonslip matte finish.
 Then seal painted areas with Sonax Polymer Net Shield (Photo 9).

 Removing Dried Wax

 The best way to remove old dried-on wax is to apply new wax and let it soften the old.
 But if it’s still stuck in crevices, use a household steam cleaner and direct the steam right onto the dried wax.
 Then wipe it clean with a rag.

-Remove melted rubber from exhaust pipes
+How to Clean a Motorcycle: Remove melted rubber from exhaust pipes